dotnet/csharplang/proposals/more-const-types.md

 What parts of the design are still undecided?

-- What types should be allowed?
+- **What types should be allowed?**:  Preventing mutation for types whose members are all unmanaged types (or `struct` types whose members are all unmanaged types) is a manageable problem: a `const` instance can't be accessed as a writable `ref`.
+However, if any member is a reference type, that problem is harder to solve.
+- **Are there implications for the runtime?** Depending on how constants are stored in memory, is there an impact on the runtime?
-- What are the implications of allowing constant ref structs?
-Are they even useful?
+- **What are the implications of allowing constant ref structs?
+Are they even useful?**: Are the rules surrounding ref safety consistent with where constants are used?
-- How will down-level scenarios work?
-Can these constants be accessed by code using previous compilers?
+- **How will down-level scenarios work?** Can these constants be accessed by code using previous compilers?
 What about using Reflection to access fields?
-- Does a type need to "opt in" to all constant definitions?
-(Otherwise, changes later could introduce a field that disallows all existing `const` declarations):
+- **Does a type need to "opt in" to all constant definitions?** (Otherwise, changes later could introduce a field that disallows all existing `const` declarations):

    ```csharp
     public struct Point